dr-JT/jasontsukahara/content/publication/2022-chwml-book-chapter/index.md

 ---
-title: "Measuring Individual Differences in Working Memory Capacity and Attention Control and Their Contribution to Language Comprehension"
+title: "Measuring individual differences in working memory capacity and attention control and their contribution to language comprehension"

 authors:
 - Alexander P. Burgoyne
 - Jessie D. Martin